ZJU-Automated-Reasoning-Group/efmc/docs/source/absint.rst

 Abstract Interpretation Tools
 =============================

-Astree: developed by the French Space Agency (CNES) for the verification of critical embedded software.
+- Astree: developed by the French Space Agency (CNES) for the verification of critical embedded software.

+- FramaC

-PolySpace: by MathWorks for the verification of embedded software.
+- PolySpace: by MathWorks for the verification of embedded software.

-CodeSonar: by GrammaTech
+- CodeSonar: by GrammaTech

-TVLA: by Tom Reps and his group at the University of Wisconsin-Madison, as well as Mooly Sagiv and his group at Tel Aviv University.
+- TVLA: by University of Wisconsin-Madison, Tel Aviv University, etc.

-IKOS: by NASA
+- IKOS: by NASA

-Crab
+- Crab

 ===========================
 References
 ===========================

 ..
-[CousotCousot77] P. Cousot and R. Cousot.
+[CC77] P. Cousot and R. Cousot.
 Abstract interpretation: A unified lattice model for static analysis of programs by construction or approximation of fixpoints.
-In Proceedings of the 4th ACM SIGACT-SIGPLAN symposium on Principles of programming languages, pages 238-252, 1977.
+POPL'97.
 ..
-[CousotCousot92] P. Cousot and R. Cousot.
+[CC92] P. Cousot and R. Cousot.
 Abstract interpretation frameworks.
 Journal of Logic and Computation, 2(4):511-547, 1992.
 ..
-[CousotCousot99] P. Cousot and R. Cousot.
-Systematic design of program analysis frameworks.
-In Proceedings of the 6th ACM SIGACT-SIGPLAN symposium on Principles of programming languages, pages 269-282, 1999.
-..
 [Reps94] T. Reps.
 Solving demand versions of interprocedural analysis problems.
-In Proceedings of the 5th International Conference on Compiler Construction, pages 389-403, 1994.
 ..
 [Reps97] T. Reps, S. Horwitz, and M. Sagiv.
-Precise interprocedural dataflow analysis via graph reachability.
-In Proceedings of the 22nd ACM SIGPLAN-SIGACT symposium on Principles of programming languages, pages 49-61, 1995.
+Precise interprocedural dataflow analysis via graph reachability, POPL'95.
 ..
 [Reps98] T. Reps, S. Horwitz, M. Sagiv, and G. Rosay.
 Speeding up slicing.
-In Proceedings of the 2nd ACM SIGSOFT symposium on Foundations of software engineering, pages 11-20, 1994.
+FSE'??
+.. [xx] A. Adje, S. Gaubert, and E. Goubault.
+Coupling Policy Iteration with Semidefinite Relaxation to Compute Accurate Numerical Invariants in Static
+Analysis.
+ESOP'10.
+.. [xx] A. Costan, S. Gaubert, E. Goubault, M. Martel, and S. Putot.
+A Policy Iteration Algorithm for Computing Fixed Points in Static Analysis of
+Programs.
+CAV'05.